Big Island of Hawaii

 Lava Lava Beach Club

 Looking for a relaxing beach-front experience?
 That’s what the Lava Lava Beach Club is all about.
 It’s a bar and restaurant nestled near a tree-line beach.
 There are games and tables overlooking the beach and water, and an extensive cocktail menu too.
-My Mai Tai was served Hawaiian Style (billed as a Huggo’s Mai Tai, from their sister location) and was just fine, though I’ve heard from cocktail snobs that the Big Bamboocha Mai Tai is actually pretty good.
+My Mai Tai was served Hawaiian Style (billed as a Huggo’s Mai Tai, from their sister location) and was just fine, with slightly more upscale Big Bamboocha Mai Tai definitely being a lot better.
 Mrs. Mai Tai said her Lava Flow was the best she’s ever had.
 Lava Lava is located in the Waikaloa Resort, so is easy to combine with a trip to the Kuleana Rum Shack.

 Lava Lava Beach Club